nrfconnect/sdk-nrf/samples/nrf9160/http_application_update/README.rst

   * nRF9160 DK board (PCA10090)

 * A signed firmware image that is available for download from an HTTP server.
   This image is automatically generated when building the application.

 Building and running
 ********************

-This sample can be found under :file:`samples/nrf9160/http_application_update` in the |NCS| folder structure.
+.. |sample path| replace:: :file:`samples/nrf9160/http_application_update`

+.. include:: /includes/build_and_run.txt

 The sample is built as a non-secure firmware image for the nrf9160_pca10090ns board.
-Is uses MCUboot and SPM (Secure Partition Manager) and they will be automatically built and merged into the final hex-file when building the sample.
+It uses MCUboot and SPM (Secure Partition Manager).
+They are automatically built and merged into the final HEX file when building the sample.

-See :ref:`gs_programming` for information about how to build and program the application.

 Specifying the image file